zzdglz/OOP_QA/Lecture-1.md

 	main.o: main.cpp
 		g++ -c main.cpp -o main.o
 	clean:
-		del *.o
+		rm *.o
-		del *.exe
+		rm test

 #### 17. On linux, how to generate a binary file with a makefile?
 How to use the library file to generate an executable file with makefile?
 Please give a simple example on Linux.

 	/*  mylib.h  */
 	#ifndef MYLIB_H